Connecting state and local government leaders

 A seventy-word primer: We dug ourselves into a deep, dangerous fuel imbalance due to one simple fact.
 We live in a Mediterranean climate that’s designed to burn, and we’ve prevented it from burning anywhere close to enough for well over a hundred years.
 Now climate change has made it hotter and drier than ever before, and the fire we’ve been forestalling is going to happen, fast, whether we plan for it or not.

-Megafires, like the ones that ripped last week through 1 million acres (so far), will continue to erupt until we’ve flared off our stockpiled fuels.
+Megafires, like the ones that have ripped this week through 1 million acres (so far), will continue to erupt until we’ve flared off our stockpiled fuels.
 No way around that.

 When I reached Malcolm North, a research ecologist with the U.S. Forest Service who is based in Mammoth, California, and asked if there was any meaningful scientific dissent to the idea that we need to do more controlled burning, he said, “None that I know of.”